MT-Nicholas/dataeng-zoomcamp/notes/1_intro.md

     * About resource types:
         * The first prefix of the resource type maps to the name of the provider.
 For example, the resource type `google_compute_network` has the prefix `google` and thus maps to the provider `google`.
         * The resource types are defined in the Terraform documentation and refer to resources that cloud providers offer.
 In our example [`google_compute_network` (Terraform documentation link)](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/compute_network) refers to GCP's [Virtual Private Cloud service](https://cloud.google.com/vpc).
-    * Resource names are the internal names that we use in our Terraform configurations to refer to each resource and have no impact on the actual infrastructure.
+    * Resource names are the internal names that we use in **our Terraform configurations** to refer to each resource (and therefore these names have no impact on the actual infrastructure.)
         * The contents of a resource block are specific to the resource type.
 [Check the Terraform docs](https://registry.terraform.io/browse/providers) to see a list of resource types by provider.
         * In this example, the `google_compute_network` resource type has a single mandatory argument called `name`, which is the name that the resource will have within GCP's infrastructure.
-            * Do not confuse the _resource name_ with the _`name`_ argument!
+            * Do not confuse the _resource name_ with the _`name`_ argument!!!
+> *Top tip*: assign a global unique name to the `name` argument using `project_name.resource_name`!

 Besides these 3 blocks, there are additional available blocks: